Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

 as $\{\theta, \alpha \}$ is a Lie algebroid form, i.e. there are no conjugate variables in the final expression.
-If the $3$-form is closed then we obviously obtain a pencil of \emph{twisted Courant algebroids}. \end{example}

-\begin{example} Similarly to the previous example, suppose that $E$ comes with the structure of an almost Lie algebroid.
+Thus, we obtain a family of symplectic almost Lie $2$-algebroids.
+If the $3$-form is closed, then we obviously obtain a family of \emph{twisted Courant algebroids}. \end{example} \begin{example} Similarly to the previous example, suppose that $E$ comes with the structure of an almost Lie algebroid.
 Furthermore, let us suppose that $E^{*}$ also comes with the structure of an almost Lie algebroid (see Proposition \ref{prop:almostLieQ}).
 In terms of Hamiltonian functions on $\sT^{*}\Pi E$ we have